werf/multiwerf/README.md

 Self update is delayed to check for new multiwerf version not earlier than 24 hours after the last check for `use` and `update` command.

-Werf updates are delayed to check for latest version not earlier than 1 hour after the last check for `use` command.
+werf updates are delayed to check for latest version not earlier than 1 hour after the last check for `use` command.

 ### Running multiwerf in CI